regenwatchdog/regenwatchdog.github.io/_estates/brent/straphaels.md

 coordinates:
   - '-0.264695,51.552600'
 ---
 793 homes on the St Raphael's estate in Neasden have been earmarked for potential demolition by Brent Council (see area A in map below).
 [A Dec 2019 Cabinet report](http://democracy.brent.gov.uk/documents/s92415/09.%20Cabinet%20Report_Future%20St%20Raphaels%20Masterplanning_Final%2026%2011%2019.pdf) confirms that 522 of these are council owned, the remainder are split evenly between freeholders and leaseholders.
-The estate comprises a mix of low-rise three and four-storey maisonette blocks and detached town houses, situated in an area of greenspace through which the river Brent flows.
+The estate comprises a mix of low-rise three and four-storey maisonette blocks and detached town houses, situated in an area of greenspace alongside the river Brent.

 ![](/images/raphaelboundary.png)

-This extract from a [2018 options appraisal](http://democracy.brent.gov.uk/documents/s74722/07.%20St%20Raphaels%20Estate%20Cabinet%20Report.pdf) confirms that the estate is home to predominantly BAME communities:
+This extract from a [2018 options appraisal](http://democracy.brent.gov.uk/documents/s74722/07.%20St%20Raphaels%20Estate%20Cabinet%20Report.pdf) confirms that the estate is home to a large proportion of BAME communities:

 ![](/images/bame.png)